render-examples/wrapped-for-linkedin/site/src/README.md

-# LinkedIn Wrapped architecture
+# Wrapped for LinkedIn architecture

-This document describes how the LinkedIn Wrapped application is structured and how data flows through the system.
+This document describes how the Wrapped for LinkedIn application is structured and how data flows through the system.
 The entire application runs client-side in the browser with no backend required.

 **Tech Stack:** React 18 + TypeScript + Vite + Zustand + [Render](https://render.com/) (deployment)